HBRS-SDP/ss24-solo12-control/README.md

 ### 2. Bringup Package (`solo12_bringup`)
 This package is responsible for launching the system, loading robot description files, and starting the necessary controllers.

-### 3. Control Package (`solo12_control`)
-This package contains the control logic for the robot, interfacing with the *ros2_control* framework.
-It includes the setup for sending commands and managing robot behavior.

-### 4. Example Applications (`solo12_examples`)
-This package includes example use cases and demonstrations to help test and interact with the robot using *ros2_control*.

 ## Using *ros2_control* with SOLO12

 The *ros2_control* framework abstracts hardware and low-level control, providing resource management and lifecycle control for the robot.
 Key components of the framework include: